Ipilimumab is a type of immunotherapy. It is also known as Yervoy.

 You have ipilimumab as cycles of treatment.
 This means that you have the drug and then a rest to allow your body to recover.

 You usually have ipilimumab every 3 weeks.
 You have up to 4 treatments.

-If you are having ipilimumab for melanoma or kidney cancer you might have it with another type of immunotherapy drug called nivolumab.
+You might have it with another type of immunotherapy drug called nivolumab.
+This is a

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.